TMJ Treatment in Miami

 The disc cushions the load while enabling the jaw to open widely and perform rotating and translocational movements.
 Any problem that prevents this complex system of muscles, ligaments, discs and bones from working together properly may result in a painful TMJ disorder.

-Dr. Hernandez and Dargham can help identify the source of the pain with a thorough exam and appropriate x-rays.
-Often, it’s a sinus pain, toothache or an early stage of periodontal disease.
+Dr. Hernandez and his team can help identify the source of the pain with a thorough exam and appropriate x-rays.
+Often facial pain is related to sinus congestion, toothache or an early stage of periodontal disease.
 But for some pain, the cause is not so easily diagnosed.
 The pain could be related to the facial muscles, the jaw or temporomandibular joint, located in the front of the ear.